graiola/wolf-setup/README.md

 }
 ```

-If you or your organization is interested in the source code, please send an email at gennaro.raiola(AT)gmail.com
+If you or your organization are interested in the source code, please send an email at gennaro.raiola(AT)gmail.com

 ## How to run the code